 Effective July 1, 2017, the statute governing jurisdiction would be amended to add the overall case length limit and to remove order of assignment to community corrections as events that will end the court's jurisdiction, and to modify another event from conviction of a new felony while incarcerated in a JCF to conviction of a crime as an adult.
-Extended juvenile jurisdiction would be removed as a factor that could continue jurisdiction until the juvenile's 23rd birthday, and the term "aftercare" would be changed to "conditional release."
+The term "aftercare" would be changed to "conditional release."
 The bill would replace a provision prohibiting continued placement of a juvenile as a child in need of care if adjudicated for a felony or a second or subsequent misdemeanor with a provision requiring the Secretary for Children and Families to address issues of abuse and neglect by parents and prepare parents for the child's return home and requiring court services, community corrections, and KDOC to address the risks and needs of the juvenile offender according to the risk and needs assessment.
 The Secretary for Children and Families would be required to collaborate with KDOC to furnish services ordered in the child in need of care proceeding during the time of any placement in the custody of the Secretary of Corrections.